 To link the Fortran code generated by FormCalc, you also need the LoopTools library.

-More detailed instructions are given in the manual which is contained as a PDF file in the FormCalc distribution.
-You can also obtain the manual here.
+More detailed instructions are given in the manual contained in the

 Problems with FormCalc?
 See the troubleshooting page before submitting a bug report.

 The program FormGet is a spin-off from FormCalc.
 It contains just the code for reading FORM output files into Mathematica, but does not perform any simplifications like ReadForm does.
 More specifically, FormGet does two things: it translates the FORM syntax into Mathematica's InputForm, and it wraps a function called "bracket" around terms which are collected as a result of FORM's bracket command, i.e. FormGet preserves the structure of the FORM output.

 The companion tool FortranGet reads the expressions in a Fortran 77 program into Mathematica.